Arcana Info

 Containerization is a software deployment process that bundles an application's code with OS libraries and dependencies necessary to run the code on any infrastructure.
 Containers are now the standard compute unit for contemporary cloud-native apps since they are more portable and resource-efficient than virtual machines (VMs).

-In traditional computing, for smooth running of an application, a version compatible to the machine's operating system needs to be installed.
-Containerization on the other hand, provides a portable environment that is compatible with all operating systems.
+In traditional computing, for the smooth running of an application, you have to install the version compatible with your machine’s operating system.
+But Containerization provides a portable environment with a single container that shows compatibility with all devices and operating systems.

 Why containerization?